guizmaii-opensource/scala-glob/README.md

 ## Support

-Bug reports, feature requests and pathes can be submitted using the regular GitHub [tools](https://github.com/salva/scala-glob).
+Bug reports, feature requests and patches can be submitted using the regular GitHub [tools](https://github.com/salva/scala-glob).

 For questions about the module usage, I would much prefer